-Attribute Values Impact
+Values

-PRIVATE TRUE - Object is private to (owned by) the user identified as the Access Owner when the object is created FALSE - Object is not private to Object is only accessible to subjects (sessions) bound to the user identity that owns the object.
-Object is accessible to all subjects.
-SENSITIVE one user identity TRUE - Attribute values representing plaintext key material are not permitted to exist (value encrypted) Key material is stored in encrypted form.
+Attribute Values Impact PRIVATE TRUE - Object is private to (owned by) the user identified as the Access Owner when the object is created Object is only accessible to subjects (sessions) bound to the user identity that owns the object.
+FALSE - Object is not private to one user identity Object is accessible to all subjects.
+SENSITIVE TRUE - Attribute values representing plaintext key material are not permitted to exist (value encrypted) Key material is stored in encrypted form.
 For all FIPS-compliant products, this attribute is always TRUE.
 SENSITIVE FALSE - Attribute values representing plaintext key material are permitted to exist Plaintext key material is stored with the object and is accessible to all subjects otherwise permitted access to the object.
-MODIFIABLE TRUE - The object's attribute values may be modified FALSE - The object's values may The object is "writeable" and its attribute values can be changed during a copy operation.
-The object can only be read and EXTRACTABLE not be modified TRUE - Key material stored with the object may be extracted from the token using the Wrap operation FALSE - Key material stored with the object may not be extracted from the token only duplicate copies can be made.
-The ability to extract a key permits sharing with other cryptomodules and archiving of key material.
-Keys must never leave the token.
+MODIFIABLE TRUE - The object's attribute values may be modified The object is "writeable" and its attribute values can be changed during a copy operation.
+FALSE - The object's values may not be modified The object can only be read and only duplicate copies can be made.
+EXTRACTABLE TRUE - Key material stored with the object may be extracted from the token using the Wrap operation The ability to extract a key permits sharing with other cryptomodules and archiving of key material.
+LATINOTABLE FALSE - Key material stored with the object may not be extracted from the token Keys must never leave the token.
 Private Keys are always treated as if this attribute is FALSE.